clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player-preconf.rst

 #.
 On the :guilabel:`Specify Disk Capacity` screen, click the :guilabel:`Next`
    button.
 Keep the default disk settings unchanged.
-When we attach the pre-configured |CL| VMware image at a later step, we will remove the default virtual disk.
+When we attach the pre-configured |CL| VMware image, we will remove the default virtual disk and replace it with the pre-configured one.
 See figure 5.

    .. figure:: figures/vmw-player-preconf/vmw-player-preconf-05.png
       :scale: 100%